appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Add Provider Logo

-Add a logo image to your new provider in this path: `./public/images/oauth`.
+Add a logo image to your new provider in this path: `./public/images/oauth2`.
 Your logo should be a png 100×100px file with the name of your provider (all lowercase).
 Please make sure to leave about 30px padding around the logo to be consistent with other logos.

 ### Add Provider Class

 Once you have finished setting up all the metadata for the new provider, you need to start coding.

-Create a new class that extends the basic OAuth provider abstract class in this location:
+Create a new class that extends the basic OAuth2 provider abstract class in this location:

 ```bash
 ./src/Auth/OAuth/ProviderName